danidee10/django-notifs/README.md

 ```

 This will tell django-notifs to publish messages to the rabbitmq queue.

+Under the hood, django-notifs adds a new channel to `NOTIFICATIONS_CHANNELS` which contains the logic for delivering the messages to RabbitMQ.
+If you need more advanced features that RabbitMQ offers like pub/sub [Pub/Sub](https://www.rabbitmq.com/tutorials/tutorial-one-python.html) or you want to use a different message queue like Redis, all you need to do is write your own delivery channel and add it to `NOTIFICATIONS_CHANNELS`.

+### Running the websocket server

 Due to the fact that Django itself doesn't support websockets, The Websocket server has to be started separately from your main application with uwsgi. e.g